walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/08-dropdowns.md

 ## Expected Behavior

-When you save this file and run it (e.g., `nunit3-console.exe .\Dropdown.sln` from the command-line) here is what will happen for either example:
+When you save this file and run it (e.g., `dotnet test` from the command-line) here is what will happen for either example:

 + Open the browser
 + Visit the example application